Nikon D750 vs Panasonic G7

 Studio photographers will appreciate that the Nikon D750 (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the D750 and the G7 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Panasonic G7 Manual.
+Further information on the features and operation of the D750 and G7 can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Panasonic G7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D750 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.